Optimal Bayesian Stopping for Efficient Inference of Consistent LLM Answers: Efficient Posterior Approximation Scheme

 \begin{theorem}[Asymptotic Stopping Time under $L$-Aggregated Posterior Approximation Scheme] The expected stopping time $\mathbb{E}[n^{\star,L}]$ satisfies \begin{itemize}[leftmargin=8pt] \item For $L=2$: let $\mathrm{D}_{\mathrm{KL}}(p_1 || p_2)$ denote the KL divergence between $\operatorname{Bern}(p_1)$ and $\operatorname{Bern}(p_2)$.
 We have

 \item For $L=3,4,\cdots,K$: we have

 \end{itemize} \end{theorem}

-\begin{remark} According to Theorem \ref{thm:singleLLM}, it is surprising to find out that for the simple case of $L=3$, its asymptotic expected stopping time matches that of the exact posterior with $L=K$.
+\begin{remark} According to \cref{thm:singleLLM}, it is surprising to find out that for the simple case of $L=3$, its asymptotic expected stopping time matches that of the exact posterior with $L=K$.
 This implies that using $L=3$ yields an asymptotically optimal stopping rule, even though only the top two most frequent observations are tracked explicitly and the rest are aggregated.
-In particular, no asymptotic statistical efficiency is lost in the case. \end{remark}
+In particular, no asymptotic statistical efficiency is lost in this case.